GeorgeCiesinski/custom-drupal-docs/docs/database.md

 ## MySQL

-MySQL is the main database used in the Humber development and production environments.
-This section outlines some common use cases.
+MySQL is one of the databases that works with Drupal.

 ### Installation